Fullday Speedboat Excursion to discover the historical islands in the South-East of Mauritius, inclusive Ile aux Phare & Ile de la Passe.

 Please contact us directly via WhatsApp or send us an e-mail through the contact formular.

 I speak english, german and french.

 I speak english and german.

 Your fullday Speedboat adventure will start from Blue Bay, in the South-East of Mauritius.

 At the beginning, you will get the opportunity, for swimming and snorkeling in the Blue Bay Marine Park.

 Afterwards your journey continues along the marvellous seaside from Point d´ Esny in the direction to Mahebourg, the former capital of the Island.

-The next stop will be on the strategic fortress island – Ile de la Passe.
-During your visit to the island you can imagine how life went on here during the famous Battle of Grand Port in the year 1810.
-Afterwards the journey will continue with the visit of the Lighthouse Island – Ile aux Phare.
+Next, you will approach close to the fortress island – Ile de la Passe.
+Because of the rougher sea conditions on site, a visit on the island, is not possible.
+The Crew will explain the strategic importance of the island, together with the famous Battle of Grand Port, in the year 1810.
+Afterwards your journey will continue with the visit of the Lighthouse Island – Ile aux Phare.

 Normally, the Lunch / BBQ would have been prepared on Ile aux Phare.
-Unfortunately, since COVID its not yet allowed, therefore you will continue to another island, where you will get served the BBQ with chicken and fish.
+Unfortunately, this is no longer allowed, therefore you will continue to another island, where you will get served the BBQ with chicken and fish.
 For an extra charge, you can additionally order lobster for your BBQ.
 A variety of cold drinks will be served, too.
 Cheers!